h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After computing predictions, the ``prediction`` column contains in case of classification problem the predicted label
 and in case regression problem the predicted number.
-If we need to access more details for each prediction, set
+If we need to access more details for each prediction, see the content
-``withDetailedPredictionCol`` to true on ``H2OMOJOSettings`` before running the predictions.
-This will ensure that
-an additional column will be created during predictions, by default named ``detailed_prediction`` which contains, for example,
+of a detailed prediction column.
+By default, the column is named named ``detailed_prediction``.
+It could contain, for example,
 predicted probabilities for each predicted label in case of classification problem, Shapley values, and other information.

 Customizing the MOJO Settings